-- reclassified from loans and receivables: £25,000 of deferred shares in Boom Credit Union, which offers affordable loans in the West Sussex and Surrey area, - reclassified from Available for Sale Financial Assets: 75,000 ordinary shares with the UK Municipal Bonds Agency, which was set up to provide financing choices for UK local authorities.
+- £25,000 of deferred shares in Boom Credit Union, which offers affordable loans in the West Sussex and Surrey area, - 75,000 ordinary shares with the UK Municipal Bonds Agency, which was set up to provide financing choices for UK local authorities.

 These investments are classified as Level 2 inputs, using "other significant observable inputs" to arrive at the fair value.
-On this basis the Boom Credit Union holding is valued at cost and the UK Municipal Bonds Agency holding has been written down from £50,000 to £25,000, due to uncertainty regarding its future activity.
+On this basis the Boom Credit Union holding is valued at cost and the UK Municipal Bonds Agency holding has been written down from £25,000 to zero, due to uncertainty regarding its future activity.
 The loss is shown in the table below.
 These assets are included in Long Term Investments on the Balance Sheet.